A quick guide to travel in Signagi, a charming town in the Kakheti region. Includes information on how to get there, what to do, and where to stay.

 The walk to the convent is pretty straightforward–it should only take about half an hour, and the views of Signagi along the way are grand.
 Just follow the road going south (uphill) out of Signagi, until you see the church buildings peeking through the trees.
 There are several road signs indicating the way to Bodbe.

-The buildings were under construction when we were there, and it was still too cold for the convent garden to be in season.
+The buildings of the Bodbe convent were under construction when we were there, and it was still too cold for the convent garden to be in season.
 So aside from the view and the beautiful walk, there wasn’t much to see church-wise.
 However, for those searching for enlightenment/repentance/freedom from sins/guilt-free livin’, 800 meters down the hill from the church is a small place of worship housing St. Nino’s spring, which is thought to have holy, healing properties.

 Some Signagi lovin’: where to stay in Signagi

-It’s bit of a walk outside of the city center.
+It’s a bit of a walk outside of the city center.
 But for only 30 GEL/night you get a private room with bathroom and a whole lot of excellent views, love, and wine.
 We were thrilled with our stay with the family.
 Georgian hospitality, we’re going to miss you.